 Cushioning is rather funny here because you only really feel it on uneven surfaces (where this shoe lives, of course).
 I believe it has something to do with the fact that the rock plate is so close to the outsole (as it should), that the midsole contracts only as considerable force is applied in pressure points.

-Adding to comfort is the fact that the Cordura Mud Guard does its job very well of releasing incoming water from the shoe.
+Adding to comfort is the fact that the Cordura Mud Guard releases incoming water from the shoe in a very good way.
 The holes in the insoles make sure the water finds it’s way quickly to the sides and the chain-like mesh on the sides protects the feet from rocks and debris entering the shoe.

 Also, the construction of the shoe makes for very easy drying after washing the shoes in the washing machine.
 These reviewed models are the non-GORETEX model, so water does come in but leaves quickly.